domomm/dndNotes/Next Campaign/DM Notes/Location/4. Wabanaki/Council of Seven.md

 The name alludes to the amount of tribes that have influence there.
-The amounts of seats depends on the votes of those in the [[Wabanaki Capital]].
-They can not vote for the tribe in the [[Wabanaki Capital]] as they will always be one seventh on the seat.
+The amounts of seats depends on the votes of those in the [[Wiyasaka]].
+They can not vote for the tribe in the [[Wiyasaka]] as they will always be one seventh on the seat.

 In total there are 77 seats that are to be divided.